SCOTT SIMON, Host:

 SIMON: His new book, "My Jetpack?: A Guide to the Amazing Science Fiction Future That Never Arrived."

-Mr. MARVIN MILLER (Actor): (As "Robby the Robot") Welcome to Altair 4, gentlemen.
-I am at your disposable with 187 other languages, along with their various dialects and sub-tongues.
+MARVIN MILLER: (As "Robby the Robot") Welcome to Altair 4, gentlemen.
+I am at your disposal with 187 other languages, along with their various dialects and sub-tongues.
 For your convenience, I am monitored to respond to the name Robby.